ec2u/data/src/main/static/datasets/things.md

 > [!IMPORTANT]
 >
-> Image object are expected to have exactly 1 `schema:url`value, which by convention is also used as the identifier of
+> Image objects are expected to have exactly one `schema:url` value, which by convention is also used as the identifier
+> of
 > the resource.

 > [!TIP]